Study sets, textbooks, questions

 Clear cool liquids are usually the first foods started after a patient has been nauseated.
 Acidic foods such as orange juice, very hot foods, and coffee are poorly tolerated when patients have been nauseated.

-A 38-year old woman receiving chemotherapy for breast cancer develops a Candida albicans oral infection.
-The nurse will anticipate the need for
+3. A woman receiving chemotherapy for breast cancer develops a Candida albicans oral infection.
+Which intervention should the nurse anticipate?

 a.
 Bleeding during tooth brushing